yveskerwyn/jumpscale/zero-robot_client.md

     url = 'http://192.168.103.251:6600'
 ```

-Optionally create a new config instance:
+If not done so before, create a new configuration instance for your 0-robot:
 ```python
 import os
 internal_ip_address = os.environ["internal_ip_address"]